-The learner representative is an equal member of the Review Team and participates in all aspects of the review.
-The learner representative is the 'voice of the learner' and brings a valuable perspective which can inform and enrich discussions.
+The Student Reviewer is an equal member of the Review Team and participates in all aspects of the review.
+The Student Reviewer is the 'voice of the learner' and brings a valuable perspective which can inform and enrich discussions.
 He/she may have a particular focus on the learner experience and topics of interest might include, for example:

-- academic matters such as the curriculum, assessment, teaching and learning - support services, such as library, IT, sports, societies, welfare and careers services etc. - learner input into decision-making and involvement in quality assurance
+- Academic matters such as the curriculum, assessment, teaching and learning; - Support services, such as library, IT, sports, societies, welfare and careers services etc.; and - Learner input into decision-making and involvement in quality assurance.

-The Industry Representative (national and international)
+The Industry Representative (National and International)

-The industry representative reviewer is an equal member of the Team and takes part in all aspects of review.
+The Industry Representative Reviewer is an equal member of the Team and takes part in all aspects of review.
 This representative brings a particularly valuable perspective which can inform and enrich discussions.
 By way of example, they may have specialist knowledge of some of the following areas:

-- external expectations of graduate skills and competencies - issues and trends in industry or the wider community - quality assurance practices in other sectors - good management practices in other sectors
+- External expectations of graduate skills and competencies; - Issues and trends in industry or the wider community; - Quality assurance practices in other sectors; and - Good management practices in other sectors.